photoprism/photoprism-docs/docs/getting-started/advanced/databases.md

 # Advanced Database Setup

 *While we believe this contributed content may be helpful to advanced users, we have not yet thoroughly reviewed it.
-If you have suggestions for improvement, please let us know by clicking :material-file-edit-outline: to submit a change request.*
+If you have suggestions for improvement, please let us know by clicking :material-file-edit-outline: to send a pull request.*

 ## Compatibility